PLTW – Digital Electronics - 9751

 Grade: 10, 11, 12 — Credits: 2

 Digital Electronics is the study of electronic circuits that are used to process and control digital signals.
-Topics covered include logic gates, Base 2, 10, and 16 number systems, BCD, Boolean algebra, Karnaugh maps, flip-flops, counters, programmable logic devices, microcontrollers, and other related digital devices.
+Topics covered include logic gates, Base 2, 10, and 16 number systems, BCD, Boolean algebra, Karnaugh maps, flip-flops, counters, programmable logic devices, microcontrollers and other related digital devices.
 Hands-on laboratory experiments, which augment the learning process, are an integral part of this course.
 The labs demonstrate real-world implementation of otherwise abstract academic concepts and provide valuable experience in breadboarding, testing and debugging circuits.
 College dual credit and articulated college credit may be available.
-Please see instructor for details.
+Please see the instructor for details.

 |Prerequisites:||All PLTW courses require concurrent enrollment in (or satisfactory completion of) appropriate grade level math and science courses|

 |Related:||Laser Technology, PLTW Robotics and Computer Integrated Manufacturing, PLTW Introduction to Engineering Design, PLTW Principles of Engineering|

 |Recommended:||C or better average in Algebra 1 or credit in PLTW Introduction to Engineering Design, or PLTW Principles of Engineering|